 If you are interested in volunteering please contact:

 -Waxing Videos on YouTube:

 Learn to fly with NSAA’s ski jumping program.
 Fun and exciting for ages 5 and up!
 You can add-on jumping to Jr. Nordic lessons or do just ski jumping.
 Two days a week of Ski Jumping Lessons beginning in November.
 Choose from Tues or Thurs evening (6-8 pm) and Sat or Sun (noon-4 pm).
 Beginning jumpers can start on their alpine equipment.
 Jumping equipment provided as skills progress.
 Jumpers need to bring their own helmets.
 Junior Nordic skiers adding on Ski Jumping, best to select a M/W Junior Nordic option.

 Children and young adults that are motivated to take their Nordic skiing careers further should look into these great training programs.

 - ASD Middle School Cross Country Skiing (no experience required)

 - Alaska Winter Stars

 - APU Nordic Ski Training Center

 4-5 Year Olds

-Your child must be at least six years old (or turning six during the session) to participate in NSAA’s Junior Nordic.
+Your child must be at least six years old within two weeks of the session start to participate in NSAA’s Junior Nordic.
 If you are interested in getting your child into skiing earlier than age 6, please check out the Muni’s Little Nordic program.